-Jun.
-2024 Restoration Details for Investment Level Fiero GT
+Jan.
+2025 Restoration Details for Investment Level Fiero GT

-Jun.
-2024 Restoration Details for Investment Level Fiero GT
+Jan.
+2025 Restoration Details for Investment Level Fiero GT

 The following is a complete list of the restoration and maintenance costs of the above referenced Red 1985 Fiero GT.
-I bought this car new in the spring of 1985 and began the restoration project in the spring of 2007; 22 years later.
-I've owned this car for a total of 39 years and have decided that I should entertain selling it due to lack of use.
+Receipts exist for outsourced labor or part cost entries.
+I bought this car new in the spring of 1985 and began the restoration project in the spring of 2007.
+I've owned this car for a total of 40 enjoyable years.

-Also, about 9 years ago, I totally restored a White 1985 Fiero GT resto mod with a Cadillac North Star V8 engine and transmission, corvette brakes & steering, competition suspension, new wheels & tires, custom interior etc. The resto mod has had most of the recent driving time as you can see in the following details of Date, Mileage, and Restoration Efforts on my Red 1985 Fiero GT.
+Also, about 10 years ago, I totally restored a White 1985 Fiero GT Resto Mod with a Cadillac North Star V8 engine and transmission, corvette brakes & steering, competition suspension, new wheels & tires, custom interior, new lighting, new wiring etc.

+The White 1985 Fiero Resto Mod has had the vast majority of the recent driving time as you can see in the following details of:

+Date, Mileage, and Restoration Efforts for my Red 1985 Fiero GT: